rhobaker/Assignment-Four---Git-GitHub-and-APIs/README.md

 # This repositiory contains revision notes for the Git and GitHub topics of the CFGDegree

+## <u>All about me</u>
+I am currently studying for the CFGDegree in the Spring cohort.\
+I have already completed projects in JavaScript, Pyhton and mySQL.\
+My current project is about Git and GitHub.

 ## <u>Project Description</u>
-The project is designed to provide a concise set of revision notes about Git and GitHub.\
+This project is designed to provide a concise set of revision notes about Git and GitHub.\
 It takes all the ***stress*** out of reviewing these topics in a easy to read set of notes.

 ## <u>Formats used</u>